dal, an Indian lentil stew, is a cozy, filling dish perfect for loading up with veggies like sweet potatoes and kale.

 Finding and using moong dal

 While I do live in a city, Cleveland isn’t large and doesn’t really have the wealth of grocery options that places like Chicago or New York have.
-For example, my mom goes to a place that sells 20 types of labne.
-Here?
-Can’t find a place that sells just one.
+For example, my mom in Chicago goes to a store that sells 20 types of labne.
+Here, I can’t find a place that sells just one.

 So, depending where you’re at, you might not have the easiest time finding moong dal specifically.
 Places you might want to try would be anywhere with bulk grains (the kind you weigh out of plastic containers), health food places like Whole Foods, or any sort of international market that may sell Indian ingredients.
 Places that specialize in health or grains will prioritize lentils.